vijita/Calculations_Tableau/README.md

 # Calculations_Tableau

- Basic  calculation,level of detail calculations and table calculation data Watch DataQueen Video for step by step instructors https://youtu.be/Ux95MchOTLs
+ Basic  calculation,level of detail calculations and table calculation data Watch DataQueen Video for step by step instructons https://youtu.be/Ux95MchOTLs